-In the planned 5G ESSENCE approach, the Small Cell concept has been further evolved as not only to offer multi-operator radio access but, also, to realize an increase in the capacity and the performance of existing RAN infrastructures and to "spread" the range of the delivered services while simultaneously maintaining its agility.
-To attain these ambitious aims, the 5G ESSENCE approach leverages the paradigms of RAN scheduling and, furthermore, provides an enhanced, edge-based, virtualized execution environment attached to the small cell, taking advantage and reinforcing the concepts of MEC and network slicing.
-Based upon the innovative framework of the previous 5G-PPP (phase 1) SESAME project, we identify the respective challenges and we propose a more enhanced architectural framework so that to fulfil the new challenges with the aim of satisfying real life demonstrations in the fields of multimedia and entertainment, mission-critical communications at emergency events, and in-flight connectivity and entertainment.
+In the planned 5G ESSENCE approach, the Small Cell concept has been further evolved as not only to offer multioperator radio access, but also, to realize an increase in the capacity and the performance of existing RAN infrastructures, and to "spread" the range of the delivered services, while simultaneously maintaining its agility.
+To attain these ambitious aims, the 5G ESSENCE approach leverages the paradigms of RAN scheduling and furthermore provides an enhanced, edge-based, virtualised execution environment attached to the small cell, taking advantage and reinforcing the concepts of MEC and network slicing.
+Based upon the innovative framework of the previous 5G-PPP (phase 1) SESAME project, we identify the respective challenges and we propose a more enhanced architectural framework so that to fulfil the new challenges, with the aim of satisfying real life demonstrations in the fields of multimedia/entertainment, mission critical communications at emergency events, and inflight connectivity and entertainment.
 We focus upon the essential components of the new architecture and identify perspectives for growth and development.